TITLE 77: PUBLIC HEALTH

 34) Opioid antagonist, including, but not limited to, Naloxone, with administration equipment appropriate for the licensed level of care

-The Regional EMS Coordinator will perform initial inspections.
-Thereafter, non-transport ambulance assist providers shall perform annual self-inspections, using forms provided by the Department, and shall submit the form to the Department upon completion of the inspection.
-The Regional EMS Coordinator will perform inspections randomly or as the result of a complaint.
+The Department will schedule initial inspections.
+Thereafter, non-transport ambulance assist providers shall perform annual self-inspections, using forms provided by the Department, and shall submit the form to the EMS System for submission to the Department upon completion of the inspection.
+The Department will perform inspections randomly or as the result of a complaint.